anasofacuna/assignment03/README.md

 # Assignment 3 Brooklyn - International Students
+## Botao Jiang - information Architect
-*This document is about intformation Architecture of Assignment 3*
+*This document is about intformation Architecture of Assignment 3.
+All students picked are international students or born overseas.*

 ### Ontology
 - The people chosen are international students